mikeyy/nonoCAPTCHA/README.rst

     :alt: PyPI - Status
     :target: https://pypi.org/project/nonocaptcha/

-nonoCAPTCHA
+GoodByeCaptcha
 ===========

-An async Python library to automate solving ReCAPTCHA v2 by audio using Mozilla's DeepSpeech, PocketSphinx, Microsoft Azure’s, and Amazon's Transcribe Speech-to-Text API.
+An async Python library to automate solving ReCAPTCHA v2 by images/audio using Mozilla's DeepSpeech, PocketSphinx, Microsoft Azure’s, Google Speech and Amazon's Transcribe Speech-to-Text API.
+Also image recognition to detect the object suggested in the captcha.
 Built with Pyppeteer for Chrome automation framework and similarities to Puppeteer, PyDub for easily converting MP3 files into WAV, aiohttp for async minimalistic web-server, and Python’s built-in AsyncIO for convenience.

 Disclaimer